atom/welcome/docs/events.md

 ## Timing events

-Currently the Welcome package does not log any timing event.
+Currently the Welcome package does not log any timing events.

 ## Standard events